A list of the 10 best things to do in Quito, Ecuador.

 2. Enjoy The View From El Panecillo

-Upon reaching the top of the hill, you can spend the afternoon marveling at the incredible views of the sprawling mass of civilization below and eating at the small sheds of street food.
+Upon reaching the top of the hill, you can spend the afternoon marveling at the incredible views and eating at the small sheds of street food.

 3. Eat Street Food